softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Once you are satisfied with your change set, you are ready to push your code to Gerrit for code review.

-Make sure you had setup git-review before submitting the code for review.
+Make sure you have run **git review -s** at least once on your local copy of the repository before submitting the code for review.

 To push the change to Gerrit, execute the following command: